Upgrade of Budd Park, Murwillumbah

 The World Heritage Rainforest Centre (also known as the Murwillumbah Visitor Information Centre) has been demolished.
 Public toilets will remain accessible throughout the construction of Stage 3, which includes park landscaping works.

-Upgrades to the parklands will be take place from January to April 2025.
+Stage 3 includes the upgrade to the parklands, which will commence January to April 2025.

 For more details view the flyer or see the key dates & project timeline to the right of the page.